BubbleBear/lament/README.md

 if the server config is an empty json, 5555 will be used as default port

 and then mv to the program directory, run
-'node proxy/proxy-server'
-on your server,
-'node proxy/proxy-client'
-on your local machine
+'node server.js' on your server, both 'node client.js' and 'node server.js' on your local machine
 </pre>